 “Counsel, you told me at the beginning of this case that you were going to turn it into a cash cow, that you were going to churn the file and run up the attorney fees for your client, and I hoped you were just posturing, but I have never seen an attorney spend so much unnecessary time on a case just to get a big fee out of it.”

-There was this moment of stunned silence, I turned and looked into my client’s eyes, and we both burst into almost uncontrollable laughter.
-What the attorney failed to realize or anticipate when she made up this whopper was that I was handling the case for a flat fee.
+There was this moment of stunned silence, but when I turned and looked into my client’s eyes, we both burst into almost uncontrollable laughter.
+What the attorney didn’t know and failed to anticipate when she made up this whopper was that I was handling the case for a flat fee.
 If, indeed, I was spending a great deal of time on the case, then she had paid me a tremendous compliment, because whether I spent 100 or 500 hours on the case I was going to make the same amount.

 Had I been representing the client on an hourly basis, the trick might have worked.
-I can imagine it would be hard for any client to believe that an attorney would engage in such theatrics to gain a tactical advantage.
+I can imagine it would be hard for any client to believe that an attorney would so blatantly lie to gain a tactical advantage.
 Make sure you educate your client on this possibility.

 By the way, defendant and his attorney daughter took the case right up to the eve of trial, and then stipulated to a judgment in the full amount we were seeking.
 I have experienced this a few times with con artist defendants.
 They know they can’t prevail, so they just delay the matter as long as possible in order get the money from their next victim to cover the judgment.